Low-Complexity Super-Resolution Signature Estimation of XL-MIMO FMCW Radar: Introduction

 \section{Introduction}

 Modern radar systems, particularly in automotive applications and emerging sensing technologies, demand ultra-high resolution for reliable environment perception and object detection \cite{patole2017automotive}.
 This has given rise to a high level of interest in extra-large multiple-input multiple-output (XL-MIMO) radar systems, which leverage hundreds or thousands of antenna elements to achieve fine angular and range resolution while maintaining wide coverage \cite{wu2021intelligent}.
 Enhancing radar resolution necessitates deploying ultra-large arrays combined with high modulation bandwidths \cite{park2024spatial,han2023range,xi2021joint,durr2020range,hu2023range,wang2021direction,wu2024coffee,janoudi2023signal}.
 However, this combination introduces two major challenges: (i) the spatial wideband effect (SWE) where the spatial delay across the radar aperture becomes comparable to the range resolution \cite{wang2018spatial}, and (ii) the near field effect (NFE) where, at large array scales, the planar wavefront assumption fails for nearby targets \cite{wei2021channel}.
-In particular, the SWE significantly complicates joint range and angle-of-arrival (AoA) estimation since the range and angle terms of the intermediate frequency (IF) signal become cross-coupled, making conventional signal processing approaches ineffective.
+While the NFE becomes increasingly important for extremely large arrays and short-range targets, its explicit modeling and joint treatment with SWE are beyond the scope of this work and will be investigated in future studies.
+On the other hand, the SWE significantly complicates joint range and angle-of-arrival (AoA) estimation since the range and angle terms of the intermediate frequency (IF) signal become cross-coupled, making conventional signal processing approaches ineffective.
 In narrowband MIMO-FMCW radars, joint range-angle estimation is commonly achieved using 2D frequency estimation or sequential 1D techniques with manageable complexity \cite{fang2019joint}.
 Conversely, under SWE in wideband radars, the decoupling assumption fails, and the radio scene's sparsity structure evolves into a block sparsity model \cite{wang2018spatial,park2024spatial,han2023range,hu2023range}.